JuliaApproximation/FastTransforms.jl/README.md

 ## Installation

-Installation, which uses [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) for Intel processors, may be as straightforward as:
+Installation, which uses [BinaryBuilder](https://github.com/JuliaPackaging/BinaryBuilder.jl) for Intel processors (Sandybridge and beyond), may be as straightforward as:

 ```julia
 pkg> add FastTransforms